goblimey/learn-unix/README.md

 gain traction,
 partly because of chicken and egg problems.
 Learn is
-aimed at people who do not know much about UNIX, but they needed to know a certain amount to install and run it.
+aimed at people who don't know much about UNIX, but they need to know a certain amount to install and run it.
-Also, they needed access to a computer running UNIX.
+Also, they need access to a computer running UNIX.
 That could be done by installing Linux on an old Windows machine, but that involved knowing some UNIX commands ...